Culture of Arkansas

 The culture of Arkansas is a subculture of the Southern United States that has come from blending heavy amounts of various European settlers' cultures with the cultures of African slaves and Native Americans.
 Southern culture remains prominent in the rural Arkansas Delta and south Arkansas.
 Arkansans share a history with the other southern states that includes the institution of slavery, the American Civil War, Reconstruction, Jim Crow laws and segregation, the Great Depression, and the Civil rights movement.

 On a more abstract level, Arkansas's culture can be seen and heard in its literature, music, sports, film, television and art.
 Arkansas is known for such authors as John Gould Fletcher, John Grisham, Charlaine Harris, and Maya Angelou; for musicians and bands such as Johnny Cash and Charlie Rich; for interest in football, hunting and fishing; for the films and television shows filmed in the state and the actors and actresses from Arkansas; and for the art created by Arkansans and inspired by the state of Arkansas.

 People

+Native American in Arkansas had their own culture before colonization.

 The people of Arkansas are stereotyped both by their manners and for being highly religious.
 Language in Arkansas is a combination of several different sub-dialects of Southern American English found across the state.
 The state's culture is also influenced by its economy.
 Finally, Arkansas' cuisine is integral to its culture with such foods as barbecue, traditional country cooking, fried catfish and chicken, wild duck, rice, purple hull peas, okra, apples, fried green tomatoes and grits being part of the people of Arkansas's diet and economy.